EliteEnrise/Projects/README.md

 ```

 <!--END_SECTION:abc-->

+I have experience with reverse engineering assembly x86, Lua things (such as obfuscators), general exploiting (such as the documentations, functionality, etc) and much more knowledge.
+I can assure you, none of my codes would have flaws, or any type of possible exploits, fully because of my years of experience in multiple aspects from ROBLOX.

 <img align="right" alt="GIF" src="https://media.discordapp.net/attachments/851807767370268693/1002464546847473714/MOSHED-2022-7-29-9-36-3.gif" width="250" height="250" />
 I am a self-taught programmer.
 I first started with Lua, which got my attention and i kept on learning new things using it.
 I wanted to try something new and moved to Python, which was also very interesting.
 I wanted a challenge, so i went for C++, however, it wasn't any more difficult than what i previously have learned.
 I continue to use Lua, Python and C++ on a daily base to maintain my skills fresh.